 Though the filmmakers obviously extol science and exploration as the focus of their amazement, believers that watch the film will surely be enraptured with the handiwork of their Creator that is so intricately and amazingly fashioned miles beneath our feet, an ecosystem upon which few eyes have ever been privileged to gaze.

+In ALIENS OF THE DEEP, Jim Cameron and NASA scientists are looking for life forms in the deepest oceans in the hope that they can find out whether other planetary bodies with extreme temperatures of hot and cold water could contain life.
+One of the astro-biologists hopes to find life on Europa, one of Jupiter’s moons.
+As the crew lands and begins exploring, they do, indeed, find incredible creatures like huge, amazing, translucent jellyfish, millions of tiny, white shrimp, and some very interesting but ugly squid-type creatures.
+The 3D IMAX effects make the fish even more real and brilliant.
 This movie has a couple of questionable issues.
 A voiceover says, “Maybe the ancient Egyptians were right to worship the sun.”
 Also, the movie depicts a clear hope that aliens from other planets do exist.
 The filmmakers use some special effects at one point to portray their idea of what an alien kingdom might look like, and the entrance to the kingdom looks like and Indian totem pole.
 Overall, ALIENS OF THE DEEP is a delightful movie that will leave confirmed believers amazed at how God formed the darkest ocean depths.